 Download Google Camera Port for Xiaomi Mi A2/Mi A2 Lite

 There’s no dedicated Google Camera Port, you can try different versions from here.
-However, after digging enough on XDA forums, I was able to find a few versions of the Google Camera 6.2 and 6.1 ports for the Mi A2 and Mi A2 Lite.
+However, after digging enough on XDA forums, I was able to find a few versions of the Google Camera ports for the Mi A2 and Mi A2 Lite.

-As of 7 October 2019, Google Camera 7.0 Port for Xiaomi Mi A2 and Mi A2 Lite is available for download.
+As of 13 November 2019, Google Camera 7.2 and 7.0 Ports for Xiaomi Mi A2 and Mi A2 Lite are available for download. v7.2 ports are only compatible with Android 10, while v7.0 ports can be installed on both Android 9 Pie and Android 10.
 Thanks to Kwanthay for tipping us!

-General advise: Not all GCam Ports are perfect, some features like NightSight and HDR+ might be buggy on some ports, while not on some others.
+General advice: Not all GCam Ports are perfect, some features like NightSight and HDR+ might be buggy on some ports, while not on some others.
 I have tried and gathered the most stable ones as recommended by the users themselves on XDA forums.
-You might have to give a try to all the ports linked below to find the best one for you.
+Start by trying the first port listed and move down to test other versions until you find the one that works best for you.